Mikopet/homeworks/red_acre/README.md

 Well, it is very obvious to use ECR here.
 After locally building the flask container, we just push to the AWS, and we can use that image!

+Sure, it needed a lot of adjustments, like IAM settings, and so on, but we have a deploy process now

+#### 2.5) S3 for the frontend
+I do not see any benefit of running a React app in container.
+It's fun for local development, but that makes no sense on the cloud.
+So `S3` and the static website hosting feature will do.
+And some `CloudFront`.